peachcrumb/campus-address/index.md

     * It’s your grade, not mine.
     * Exceptions can be made in extenuating circumstances but will require documented evidence (doctor’s note, obituary, etc.)

-* Labs can be made up afterschool or at lunchtimes
+* Labs can be made up afterschool or at lunchtimes.
     * Please schedule with me and have your parents sign a form to approve extending or compensating for your learning time.

 * Disrupting class?